Vincennes: Art

 In 1933 Georges Saupique was commissioned to work on one of three "dessus-de-porte" to be placed above the doors of the new Vincennes' city hall "salle des fêtes".
 His composition involved allegorical figures representing commerce and industry supporting the Vincennes' coat of arms.

 Porcelain

 In the old royal château, a porcelain manufactory was established in 1740, specializing in imitations of Meissen porcelain and naturalistic flowers, which were incorporated into bouquets under the direction of Parisian marchands-merciers.
 The Vincennes porcelain factory continued until 1756, when the production was transferred to new buildings at Sèvres, initiating the career of world-famous Sèvres porcelain.

 Transport

 Vincennes is served by two stations on Paris Métro Line 1: Bérault and Château de Vincennes.

 Vincennes is also served by Vincennes station on Paris RER line A.

-The public transport network also includes 11 bus lines : 46, 56, 112, 114, 115, 118, 124, 210, 215, 318 and 325.